bkleinen/bkleinen.github.io/hugo/content/material/languages/python.md

 lrwxr-xr-x  1 kleinen  admin  30 Nov  7 11:59 /usr/local/opt/python@3.10 -> ../Cellar/python@3.10/3.10.0_2
 ```

-Together with all the symlinks this results in a rather long and confusing list that PyCharm generates
+Together with all the symlinks (I've only shown a part of them here) this
+results in a rather long and confusing list that PyCharm generates
 to select the correct Python interpreter!

+Also; I expect that the next update will struggle to get ahead in the path and
+thus change my default python.

 ### IntelliJ/Virtualenv